 Honors credit may be obtained in the following ways:

-*These options require prior approval by the Honors Program administrators and are limited in number as applicable to the Honors Certificate.
+*These options are limited and require prior approval by the Honors Program administrators and are limited in number as applicable to the Honors Certificate.

 For more information about the University Honors Program, please contact the director at the appropriate campus.